pbertera/asmodeo/README.md

 ## TODO

-- [] Use the [unarchive](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/unarchive_module.html) ansible module to unzip local packages
 - [] Manage the local firewall
+- [] Use Ubikey for gpg, ssh and VPN